blade1989/EuroEditor/README.md

 ---

-EuroEditor - at the time of writing - is a not finished product.
+EuroEditor - at the time of writing - is a unfinished product.
 Inspired by [Libreoffice - Writer ](https://en.wikipedia.org/wiki/LibreOffice_Writer "LibreOffice Writer - Wikipedia, the free encyclopedia").

 This will be the default web-based editor of [EuroCMS](https://github.com/blade1989/EuroCMS)!